Frequently Asked Questions

 Why does myColorado use multi-factor authentication (MFA) for logging in?

-Multi-factor authentication (MFA) helps to keep your account more secure by requiring account credentials along with additional information (e.g., a verification code sent to your phone.)
+Multi-factor authentication (MFA) helps to keep your account more secure by requiring account credentials along with additional information (e.g., a passcode sent to your phone.)
 This makes it harder for someone who is not authorized to access your account.

 What are the Colorado laws related to identity theft and using fake identification?